contractlevel/yield/README.md

 Other than this bug, the testnet deployments and transactions behaved as intended.
 All of the Chainlink integrations performed their roles correctly.

 Once this submission is done, the rest of the hackathon will be spent on this bug (and hopefully have solved it by the 29th).

+Update: (Today is 24th).
+There was a problem with the yieldcoin mint amount calculation in `ParentPeer::_calculateMintAmount`.
+That problem was the `totalValue` being passed included the deposit `amount`.
+Both of these values are required to calculate the amount to mint.
+The fix to this was to subtract the amount from totalValue (still needs to be cleaned up, and explored deeper for other inconsistencies across the codebase).

+I also introduced decimal conversions where appropriate.

+The invariant discussed above is now fixed.

+There are still extremely [rare edgecases](https://x.com/contractlevel/status/1937522221552906668) uncovered by Certora when the TVL and yieldCoin.totalSupply() are unrealistic values.
+I strongly suspect the initial admin mint mitigation and organic use will nullify these edgecases naturally, but further research will be conducted to confirm this.

 ### Burning small amounts of shares (YieldCoin), worth less than the lowest possible value of USDC (6 decimals) resulted in reverts